VictorGil/kafka_util/README.md

 # Kafka Utility Library

-Utility Library to which provides generic classes to get data from Kafka.
+Utility library which provides generic classes to get data from Kafka.